Guiding Stars takes the guesswork out of nutritious shopping.

 - Two Guiding Stars indicate better nutritional value

 - Three Guiding Stars indicate the best nutritional value

+Guiding Stars is not intended to tell you what to buy, but rather point you toward foods that have more vitamins, minerals, dietary fiber, whole grains, and omega-3 fatty acids –and less saturated and trans fats, added sugar and sodium, and artificial colors.
 Guiding Stars is objective, based on consumer research, and not influenced by price, brand or manufacturer trade groups.
-And with over 100,000 rated foods, making nutritious choices for you and your family is now simple… and even fun.
+With over 100,000 rated foods, making nutritious choices for you and your family is now simple… and even fun.

 Our Scientific Advisory Panel monitors the current Dietary Guidelines for Americans, as well as the recommendations of leading national and international health organizations such as the U.S. Food and Drug Administration, U.S. Department of Agriculture, the National Academy of Sciences and the World Health Organization.
 We adjust our algorithm as the science shows us a new reason to promote or avoid certain nutrients.

 Scientific consensus informs our patented algorithm for rating food fairly.